 Chidi has worked in different health settings starting as faculty with the Columbia University College of Physicians and Surgeons at Harlem Hospital, New York.
 He subsequently worked in rural Mississippi as an Internist.
 He was also responsible for providing comprehensive HIV services to a predominantly underserved population and was the Principal Investigator/Program Director of a HRSA Ryan White Title III: Early Intervention Services.

-Chidi’s international experience was as faculty in Infectious diseases, University of Medicine School of Medicine, Baltimore.
+Chidi’s international experience was as faculty in Infectious diseases, University of Maryland, School of Medicine, Baltimore.
 He served as Country Medical Director, Institute of Human Virology, University of Maryland School of Medicine program, Nigeria and then Country Technical Officer, Center for Clinical care and Clinical Research, Nigeria.

 Chidi had his medical education at the University of Benin Nigeria, Internal Medicine Residency at Columbia University College of Physicians and Surgeons at Harlem Hospital New York and Infectious disease fellowship at the School of Medicine, University of Utah, Salt Lake city.
 He has certifications in Internal Medicine and Infectious diseases by the American Board of Internal Medicine.
 In addition, he has a diploma in Tropical Medicine from the Gorgas Institute in Lima Peru with certification in Clinical Tropical Medicine and Travelers’ Health by the American Society of Tropical Medicine and Hygiene.
 Chidi also has also completed a Certificate Program in Instructional Systems Design, University of Maryland Baltimore County.

 With over 20 years’ experience as a practicing health care practitioner and more than 10 years’ experience in clinical management of people living with HIV in Nigeria, Dr Nwene has been involved in managing various health challenges in Nigeria.